Monthly Archives: March 2019

 Regrouping

 Download the word file here.
 I’ve been reading Peter Mattock’s book Visible Maths.
 I’m only two chapters in but I’m really enjoying it.
 Visual representations is something I haven’t really learnt much about.
 I’ve dabbled in bar modelling, but I’m a stranger to things like Cuisenaire rods.
-So much so that I had to read… Read More »
+So much so that I had to read… Read More: Regrouping »

 The Sine Rule